stevehead/ksp-SimpleOrbitCalculator/README.md

 This plugin is released under the GNU General Public License: http://www.gnu.org/licenses/.

 ### Changelog
+5/3/2015 - **v1.2.0** *Cowardly Cheddar* - Can save calculated orbits to calculate the Hohmann transfer delta-v.
+While in flight scenes, can use your active vessel's orbit as input.
+Code cleanup for the AppLauncher stuff (thanks for the help stupid_chris!).
+Code cleanup overall.

 4/27/2015 - **v1.1.1** - KSP 1.0 compatibility update.

 4/23/2015 - **v1.1.0** *Beautiful Biscuit* - Darkness time is now the longest amount of time that could be possibly spent in darkness (was originally assuming a circular orbit).
 Removed restrictions regarding hyperbolic trajectories (may result in some weird output numbers).
 Some code cleanup to prepare for future input values.